quobyte/kubernetes/client_quick_setup.md

 ```

 ## Client setup
-This guide assumes that you have a dedicated Quobyte instance running and you
+This guide assumes that you have a dedicated Quobyte server running and you
 want to provide access to Quobyte volumes to pods running in Kubernetes.

 To access a Quobyte volume a pod has to run on a Kubernetes node which has a